 Factors Influencing Progress

 Several factors could impact our ability to increase the number and diversity of trained and mobilized citizen stewards.
-These factors have directly informed the actions in this outcome’s Two-Year Work Plan.
+These factors have directly informed the management actions our partners will take to achieve the Citizen Stewardship outcome.